giacomomaggiore/leverage-ib-api/README.md

 It responds faster to regime changes but has higher sampling noise because its effective sample is smaller.

+With decay parameter $\lambda$, a return observed $k$ days ago receives relative weight $\lambda^k$.
+A high $\lambda$ remembers more history and changes slowly; a low $\lambda$ adapts quickly but makes the estimate more sensitive to a small number of recent observations.
+The implementation accepts an EWMA span or alpha, using a 60-day span when neither is supplied.

 **Factor covariance** represents returns through $k$ common PCA factors plus residual risk:

 $$\hat\Sigma=B\Sigma_F B^\top+D$$

 $B$ contains factor loadings, $\Sigma_F$ is factor covariance, and $D$ is diagonal residual variance.
 This reduces the number of noisy relationships that must be estimated directly.

+The PCA implementation estimates $B$ from demeaned daily returns, retains the requested number of components, and sets $D$ from residual variances.
+It is a statistical compression, not an economic factor model: its factors are chosen to explain variance, not to represent named risks such as equities, duration, or inflation.

+All covariance estimators should be compared out of sample.
+A lower in-sample $w^\top\hat\Sigma w$ is not evidence that the resulting portfolio will have lower realized volatility.

 ### 3. Monte Carlo Theory

 A historical backtest is one realized market path.
 Monte Carlo generates alternative paths and reruns the allocation process, testing the strategy rather than only a fixed allocation.
+The research runner uses the moving-block bootstrap below; the parametric routine is available separately for comparison.

 **Parametric simulation** draws daily returns from a fitted multivariate normal distribution:

 $$r_t\sim\mathcal{N}(\hat\mu,\hat\Sigma)$$

 It is fast and can generate many paths, but Gaussian returns understate fat tails and the tendency of correlations to rise during market stress.
+In the current parametric helper, asset returns are multivariate-normal while EFFR is simulated independently from historical EFFR changes, so it does not preserve asset-rate dependence.

 **Bootstrap simulation** resamples observed return rows and therefore retains their empirical marginal distribution.
+For each historical date, the runner forms the joint vector

+$$
+z_t=(r_{VT,t},r_{BND,t},\ldots,r_{GSG,t},EFFR_t)
+$$

+after aligning all assets and forward-filling EFFR onto trading days.
+Sampling this vector jointly preserves the contemporaneous relationship between asset returns and financing rates.

 - **IID bootstrap:** samples individual rows independently.
 It removes serial dependence and volatility clustering.
 - **Moving-block bootstrap:** samples contiguous blocks of length $b$.
 It approximately preserves short-run autocorrelation and volatility clustering within each block.

-Simulated returns are compounded into prices with $\prod_t(1+r_t)$, then the rolling portfolio construction is run again.
-This preserves the feedback between market path, estimated parameters, and rebalanced weights.
+For a moving-block bootstrap, independent start indices $s_1,s_2,\ldots$ are drawn uniformly from the feasible historical starts.
+A simulated path is the truncated concatenation

+$$
+z^{*}_{1:H}=(z_{s_1:s_1+b-1},z_{s_2:s_2+b-1},\ldots)_{1:H}
+$$

+where $H$ is the simulated horizon.
+The default $b=60$ preserves roughly three trading months at a time, but it breaks dependence at every block boundary.
+It cannot create shocks, regimes, or cross-asset relationships that are absent from the historical sample.

+Asset returns are compounded into synthetic prices with $P_t=P_{t-1}(1+r_t)$.
+The first monthly allocation uses a separate three-year historical warm-up; later allocations use rolling three-year windows of the combined warm-up and synthetic price history.
+Each strategy then uses the same simulated portfolio returns across all leverage-reset modes.
+This pairing isolates the effect of the reset rule from differences in sampled markets.

+Bootstrap percentiles describe variation conditional on the chosen history, block length, portfolio rules, and financing model.
+They are scenario statistics, not probabilities of future outcomes in a fully specified economic model.

 ### 4. Multi-Dimensional Scaling Theory